Coffee in Italy

 By Sarah Titus —

 With your travel guide book in hand and shoes on your feet, you’re ready to take on the day exploring the ancient city of Urbino in beautiful Italia… but wait!
 You haven’t had your coffee yet.
-Consider these five tips when searching for that perfect coffee while traveling Italy.
+Consider getting some advice from The Darkest Roast and reading these five tips when searching for that perfect coffee while traveling Italy.

 - What others call a “café,” Italians call a “bar.”

 For those traveling, you will often see signs reading “bar.”
 Rather than an establishment serving alcoholic beverages and light snacks, bars in Italy are where coffee and pastries are served throughout the day.
 Some coffees can be ordered with alcohol in them, but bars are where Italians go to get their espresso fix no matter it be early in the morning before work or during their lunch time for a quick espresso shot.

 - There is no such thing as a latte.

 In opposition to the Starbucks’ menu and their lattes that are ordered by caffeine addicts on a daily basis, ordering one of these in Italy will result in the barista handing you a nice tall glass of milk.
 A caffe latte, on the other hand, is a coffee served with the addition of steamed milk.